-Any shortlisting (i.e., supplier selection or pre-qualification) must have regard to the economic and financial standing and the technical and professional ability of the candidates to deliver the required goods, services or works.
+Any shortlisting (i.e., supplier selection or conditions of participation) must have regard to the economic and financial standing and the technical and professional ability of the candidates to deliver the required goods, services or works.

 14. SUBMISSION, RECEIPT AND OPENING OF TENDERS / QUOTATIONS (see the Delegations to Officers for details of Officers who may action this rule):